JohnOdhiambo/MySQL/README.md

-# Click on the commit comment to understand what the file is doing
+# Click on the commit comment to understand what the file is about